iltommi/qdb-documentation/source/api/common.rst

 Expiry time can either be absolute (with the number of seconds relative to epoch) or relative (with the number of seconds relative to when the call is made).
 To prevent an entry from expirying, one provides a 0 absolute time.
 By default entries never expire.
 Specifying an expiry in the past results in the entry being removed.

-Modifying an entry in any way (via an update, removal, compare and swap operation...) resets the expiry to 0.
+Modifying an entry in any way (via an update, removal, compare and swap operation...) resets the expiry to 0 if no expiry is specified.

 All absolute expiry time are UTC and 64-bit large, meaning there is no practical limit to an expiry time.